birnwieapfel/Birnduino/README.md

 # birnduino
 An Arduino clone with an RS232 serial interface.

-Long time ago, I bought a board call "Freeduino Serial", which is an Arduino clone having an RS232 serial interface.
-But it seems that it is not possible to get any of these boards now, so I decided to create my own based on some information about the Freeduino I found in the internet and having a look at my "Freeduino Serial" board...
+Long time ago, I bought a board call "Freeduino serial v2.0", which is an Arduino clone having an RS232 serial interface.
+But it seems that it is not available anymore now and I could find the original files of the "v2.0".
+So I decided to create my own based on some information about the Freeduino I found in the internet and having a look at my "Freeduino Serial v2.0" board...

 This repository contains KiCad 6.0 project files.

 ## Old resouces